Inference on the structure of gene regulatory networks

-For the methods in Subsection \ref{DAG} (causal DAG), Subsection \ref{GSP} (stochastic process), when the number of genes in the GRN increases, the conditional independence tests need to concern more variables, and the quantity of data needed grows exponentially.
-Besides, the computational time cost also grows exponentially.
-For the method in Subsections \ref{PBG}, \ref{PBP} (path blocking), the number of experiments and computational time cost also grow exponentially with the number of genes.
+When the number of genes in the GRN increases, for various methods in this paper, required amount of experimental data and computation time also increase (might be exponentially fast).
 To avoid such problems, we need to assume the GRN is sparse, or just consider a few genes.
 Nevertheless, such solutions might lead to unreliable results, since GRNs in reality might be large and dense \cite{bansal2006inference}.